 The Council has established several Council-controlled organisations (CCO) and Council-controlled trading organisations (CCTO) to help it achieve its goals for Wellington.
 These organisations were set up to independently manage Council facilities or deliver specific services and developments on behalf of Wellington residents.
-The performance of each CCO is reported on in Volume 1 of the report in Section 5: Our Council and organisation on page X to X. The Council has made appointments to other organisations, which make them Council organisations (as defined in the LGA 2002), but they are not Council controlled or part of the Group.
+The performance of each CCO is reported on in Volume 1 of the report in Section 4: Our performance in detail on page page 36 to 112.
+The Council has made appointments to other organisations, which make them Council organisations (as defined in the LGA 2002), but they are not Council-controlled or part of the Group.